Revision September 2017

 |ISO/IEC JTC 1/SC 37/WG 6||Cross-Jurisdictional and Societal Aspects of Biometrics|

-WG 1 is responsible for the development of a Harmonized Biometric Vocabulary.
+WG 1 is responsible for the development of the ISO/IEC 2382-37 Vocabulary – Part 37: Biometrics.
 The main purpose of this work is to provide a systematic description of the concepts in the subject field of biometrics and to clarify the use of the terms in this subject field.
 It supports ISO/IEC JTC 1/SC 37’s goals by responding in a timely fashion to requests pertaining to the area of expertise in biometric vocabulary initiated by ISO/IEC JTC 1/SC 37, its WGs or other organizations such as ISO/IEC JTC 1 SCs, ISO Technical Committees and ISO/IEC JTC 1 SC 37 Liaison organizations.
+Additionally, WG 1 is responsible for developing the ISO/IEC Technical Report 24741, Biometrics Tutorial.

 WG 2 addresses necessary interfaces and interactions between biometric components and sub-systems, as well as the possible use of security mechanisms to protect stored data and data transferred between systems.
-Responsibilities of this group include the development of the ISO/IEC 19784, Information technology—Biometric application programming interface (BioAPI), and the ISO/IEC 19785, Information technology — Common Biometric Exchange Formats Framework (CBEFF) multi-part standards.
+Responsibilities of this group include the development of the ISO/IEC 19784, Information technology—Biometric application programming interface (BioAPI), the ISO/IEC 30106, Object oriented BioAPI, and the ISO/IEC 19785, Information technology — Common Biometric Exchange Formats Framework (CBEFF) multi-part standards.
 Versions of these standards have already been published in previous years.

 WG 3 addresses the standardization of the content, meaning, and representation of biometric data formats which are specific to a particular biometric technology or technologies.
 WG 3 responsibility includes the development of the ISO/IEC 19794 Information technology — Biometric data interchange formats multi-part standard which specifies these biometric data interchange formats for a number of biometric modalities, associated conformance testing methodology standards, ISO/IEC 39794 Information technology – Extensible biometric data interchange formats multi-part standard, and the development of the ISO/IEC 29794 Information technology — Biometric sample quality multi-part standard.